fleetdm/fleet/proposals/mdm-baseline.md

 - Investigate using pre-signed URLs instead of buffering the file contents through Fleet (`n` installers * `m` devices.)
-We were worried about those in the past because while they are part of the S3 common API, they might not be supported by non-Amazon vendors.
+We were worried about those in the past because while they're part of the S3 common API, they might not be supported by non-Amazon vendors.
     - A quick search yields that MinIO, Google and Azure support pre-signed URLs, but we need to confirm that we can use the same API to request the URLs.
+    - Maybe make this a configuration variable? so people can opt-in for pre-signed URLs.